mizvol/WikiBrain/README.md

 # WikiBrain

-Implementation of the graph learning algorithm presented in [Wikipedia graph mining: dynamic structure of collective memory](https://arxiv.org/abs/1710.00398).
+In this repository, you can find an implementation of the graph learning algorithm presented in [Wikipedia graph mining: dynamic structure of collective memory](https://arxiv.org/abs/1710.00398).
 The learning algorithm is inspired by the Hebbian learning theory.

 We also reported the results with interactive graph visualizations in an [accompanying blog post](http://blog.miz.space/research/2017/08/14/wikipedia-collective-memory-dynamic-graph-analysis-graphx-spark-scala-time-series-network/).